nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## Plenary and poster presentations

-Members can submit an abstract (call opens: early September, deadline: October 8, 2023) via the conference website.
+Members can submit an abstract (call opens: early September, **deadline: October 8, 2023**) via the conference website.
 They can request either a poster or an oral presentation.
 Please note that each speaker is only permitted to give one talk or present one poster at the event.
-A call for plenary and poster presentations will be sent out in due time.
+Abstract submission is now open.
+[Go to submission website](https://www.conftool.net/nvp2023/)

 ## NVP PhD Thesis Award